top of page

 New government policy, February 2026:

-The DofE white paper Every Child Achieving and Thriving establishes "nature, outdoor and adventure" as part of a new enrichment entitlement every school must provide.
+The DfE white paper Every Child Achieving and Thriving establishes "nature, outdoor and adventure" as part of a new enrichment entitlement every school must provide.
 Ofsted's updated inspection framework, effective September 2026, will assess this under personal development — and is for the first time grading inclusion separately.

 WHO WE WORK WITH